 Photo by Lloyd Mulvey

-In 2013 Beth co-founded Three Day Hangover, a New York City theater company that creates fresh, unexpected, immersive productions of classic plays in bars and other not-usually-theater spaces.
-Three Day's adaptations of work by Shakespeare, Chekhov, Molière and others have garnered the company widespread critical acclaim and a rowdy cult following.
-Their commissioned piece, Drunk Shakespeare, has been running off-Broadway for 5 years, been seen by over a hundred thousand people and just opened in a second iteration in Chicago.
-She is also an Artistic Company member at Burning Coal Theatre in Raleigh, North Carolina.
+I spent over a decade in New York City, where in 2013 I co-founded Three Day Hangover, a theater company that creates fresh, unexpected, immersive productions of classic plays in bars and other not-usually-theater spaces.
+Three Day's adaptations of work by Shakespeare, Chekhov, Molière and others garnered the company widespread critical acclaim and a rowdy cult following.
+Our commissioned piece, Drunk Shakespeare, has been running off-Broadway for 5 years, been seen by over a hundred thousand people and is now also open in Chicago, Phoenix, Houston and Washington, D.C.
+I'm also a Company Director with Great River Shakespeare Festival in Winona, Minnesota and an Artistic Company member at Burning Coal Theatre in Raleigh, North Carolina.

 I've worked as a director, dramaturg, assistant director and educator at theaters across the country, including Connecticut Repertory Theatre, Milwaukee Rep, Utah Shakespeare, South Coast Rep, Santa Rosa Summer Rep, Fugitive Kind, Bialystock and Bloom, Milwaukee Shakespeare, The Atlantic Theater Company/NYU Training program and the Primary Stages Einhorn School of Performing Arts.